urbanjost/fpm-gdb/docs/fpm-gdb.md

 original mode.

 On some platforms instead of "ctrl-W" followed by capital "N" you can define which key goes to Normal mode.
+For example, to define F1 to switch to Terminal-Normal mode:

+         :tnoremap <F1> <C-W>N

-> In the gdb window in particular, you probably want to toggle between
-> the modes, because when scrolling is on command recall is not.
+In the gdb window in particular, you probably want to toggle between the modes, because when scrolling is on command recall is not.

->
-> When in Normal mode your interaction with the program is suspended, so
-> you want to return to the original mode or you cannot enter commands
-> in the gdb pane and cannot see new output or enter input in Normal
+When in Normal mode your interaction with the program is suspended, so you want to return to the original mode or you cannot enter commands in the gdb pane and cannot see new output or enter input in Normal mode.
-> mode.
 To leave scrollable mode (enter "i") in the pane.

->
-> You can define a key to enter the scrollable Terminal-Normal mode.
-For
-> example, to make F1 switch to Terminal-Normal mode:
->
->          :tnoremap <F1> <C-W>N
->
-> Check out :help window-moving for more information on changing the
+Check out :help window-moving for more information on changing the window layout.

-> window layout.
->
-> \# MORE INFO General gdb instructions are beyond the scope of this
+\# MORE INFO

-> discussion, but "help" in the gdb pane can get you started.
+General gdb instructions are beyond the scope of this discussion, but "help" in the gdb pane can get you started.

->
-> For the **vim**(1) terminal help go to the rightmost **vim**(1) window
-> and enter ":help terminal-debug".
+For the **vim**(1) terminal help go to the rightmost **vim**(1) window and enter ":help terminal-debug".

 EXAMPLES
 ========